Fayjullahh/basics-of-python/README.md

-# 🐍 Python Tutorial for Beginners
+# 🐍 Basics of Python for Beginners

-Welcome to the **Python Tutorial for Beginners** – a comprehensive and hands-on guide to learning Python from scratch.
+Welcome to the **Basics of Python for Beginners** – a comprehensive and hands-on guide to learning Python from scratch.
 Whether you're a complete beginner or looking to refresh your skills, this tutorial will help you gain a solid foundation in Python programming.

 ---